edgio-docs/edgio-docs/src/pages/guides/reference/v5_migration.md

 ## Migration Complete {/*migration-complete*/}

 Congratulations on successfully migrating {{ PRODUCT }} to version 5!
+Once you are ready to make your application compatible with Node.js version 16, you should migrate to [{{ PRODUCT }} version 6](/guides/reference/v6_migration).